Introduction: Logic Gate Analyser With Cytron EDU PICO or Adafruit CLUE Demonstrated With MH-EDU-Electronics LogicBoard and Kitronik Inventor's Kit

 • button down (input from low to high): The delay for input to cause the output to fall below the midpoint voltage (1.5V is being used to represent this here, slightly below 1.65V) is ~150ns, for below 0.5V it's ~280ns.

 • button up (input from high to low): The delay for input to cause the output to rise above the midpoint voltage is ~1360ns, for above 2.5V it's ~1780ns.
-Broadly speaking, there appear to be two types of delay here from a button up, this is the longer version.
+This is considerably higher than the button down time.
+Broadly speaking, there appear to be two types of delay observed here for many button ups, this is the longer version.

 The exact values aren't that important here, the key observations are